Dilek National Park: a hike gone wrong, but with good friends to share the misery

 It was a chance encounter, and although it wasn’t the perfect day we had hoped for, it was one of the best we’ve had to date.

-3 thoughts on “Dilek National Park: a hike gone wrong, but with good friends to share the misery
+3 responses to “Dilek National Park: a hike gone wrong, but with good friends to share the misery”

 I’ve got some more images on our site that you may like.
 I took the liberty of placing some of your images but I’ve made it clear that you Chris were the photographer.